ReiNoIkari/Morphological-Image-Processing/morpho.md

 As a reminder, an opening operator could be resumed as an erode followed by a dilation.
 As a consequence, we should see some traces of it.
 By having a closer look, we can see that indeed an erosion has been applied to the picture, but that compared to the fig.12 the black areas are little less more present.
-We can explain this as the fact that compared to the fig.12, here after the initial erosion, the dilation will have for effect to expand the boundaries of the objects.
-Thus, because small ones were removed in erosion step, bring back biggest elements are brought back.
+We can explain this as the fact that compared to the fig.12, just after the initial erosion, the dilation will have for effect to expand the boundaries of the objects.
+Thus, because small ones were removed in erosion step, biggest elements are brought back.

 The results obtained from the closing operation are the follow :